genkiroid/phpunit-filter-blocker/README.md

 $ vendor/bin/phpunit tests/ --exclude-group=hello
 PHPUnit 9.0.1 by Sebastian Bergmann and contributors.

---group option has been disabled by phpunit-filter-blocker.
+--exclude-group option has been disabled by phpunit-filter-blocker.
 Stopped phpunit.
 ```

 No blocking example.